JOJ0/discodos/INSTALLATION.md

 You should see 4 files: `cli.exe`, `winconfig.exe`, `sync.exe` and `config.yaml`

-Configure access to your Discogs collection as described in chapter [Configure Discogs API Access](#configure-discogs-api-access)

-Launch DiscoDOS setup - a local database will be created for you and the command line tools created:
+Launch DiscoDOS setup - a local **database** (the so-called DiscoBASE) and **some additional files** (the so-called DiscoDOS command line tools) will be created.
+Type the following into your command prompt window:

 `winconfig`

+Configure access to your Discogs collection as described in chapter [Configure Discogs API Access](#configure-discogs-api-access), then come back here!

 Start using DiscoDOS by double clicking the newly created batch file `discoshell.bat` - make a shortcut to it on your Desktop.

-If you have any troubles or questions arise, please read chapter [DiscoDOS Setup - Troubleshooting](#discodos-setup---troubleshooting), it is an in-detail explanation of what the DiscoDOS setup script does and what differences there are between operating systems.

-Launch the `disco` command - if the connection to your Discogs collection is working it will ask you to launch a little tutorial teaching you how it works - answer the question with "y" and follow the steps.
+Launch the `disco` command - if the connection to your Discogs collection is working it will ask you to view a little tutorial teaching you how it works - answer the question with "y" and follow the steps.

-Your starting point for further documentation is the [README](https://github.com/JOJ0/discodos/blob/master/README.md#importing-your-discogs-collection) page.
+If you have any troubles or questions arise, please read chapter [DiscoDOS Setup - Troubleshooting](#discodos-setup---troubleshooting), it is an in-detail explanation of what the DiscoDOS setup script (winconfig.exe) does and what differences there are between operating systems.

+Further documentation about how to use DiscoDOS is found in the [README and User's manual page](https://github.com/JOJ0/discodos/blob/master/README.md#importing-your-discogs-collection) page.
+Your next step will be to import your Discogs collection.

 ### macOS/Linux